 The Town of Tiverton is mandated by the State of Rhode Island to conduct property revaluations every 3 years.
-The next revaluation is a statistical update with an effective date of 12/31/2023.
-Property owners will be notified of their new preliminary assessment in early 2024.
-Owners will be afforded the opportunity to discuss their new value with appraisers from Northeast Revaluation at that time.
-Please visit this page in late summer (2023)for updated information.
+The Town just completed a statistical update with an effective date of 12/31/2023.
+Property owners have been notified of their new preliminary assessment as of April 2024.
+Additional revaluation information can be found below.

 Click on the image below to learn more about the revaluation process.